calderast/Hex-maze/README.md

 # Hex-maze
 This repo provides a set of functions to generate, plot, and calculate info about hex maze configurations and optimal barrier change sequences for the hex maze behavioral task used by the Berke Lab at UCSF.
 It also provides databases of valid maze configurations and their attributes.

+## Using the Hex Maze Utils functions
+To simply use the functions in this repo, install the latest version of this Python package with the following command:

+    ```sh
+    pip install hex-maze-utils
+    ```

+Then import functions from the package in your Python script or Jupyter notebook:

+    ```python
+    from hex_maze_utils import plot_hex_maze
+    plot_hex_maze(barriers=[5, 17, 22, 30, 45, 19], show_optimal_paths=True)
+    ```

+Note that installing the package via pip does not make the databases in this repo available.

 ## Step 1.
 Fork and clone the repository
 To contribute to this project, you first need to fork the repository to your own GitHub account.
 This creates a copy of the project where you can make changes.
 Do this by clicking the "Fork" button at the top-right corner of the repository page and following the instructions.